 (6) Identify strategic planning needs and learning opportunities on emerging issues and ensure appropriate responses are developed.

-(7) Serve as the Human Resources Committee and review human resources policies before forwarding to the Board for approval.
+(7) Develop and review human resources policies and deal with human resources issues as referred by the Executive Director or concerning the Executive Director.

 3. Membership